Pre-registration training grant

 Q. I took on a pre-registration trainee.
 Is there any payment available to help fund the costs of training?

 Yes.
-For periods of pre-registration training (i.e. the training establishment is approved by the General Pharmaceutical Council and the period of training is recognised as “pre-registration training”) the NHS will pay the pharmacy contractor a grant (see Drug Tariff (Part XIII)).
-There are strict limits on claiming the grant – so please do submit a claim to NHS England at the start of the training period – and, if the training ends prematurely, you must inform the local NHS England team immediately in writing so that the grant is not overpaid.
+A grant is payable to pharmacy contractors who provide the pre-registration training experience needed by pharmacy graduates and certain undergraduates for admission to GPhC’s Register of Pharmacists (see Drug Tariff (Part XIII)).
+Pharmacy contractors who have undertaken to provide pre-registration training should submit a claim to NHS England at the start of the training period.
+If the training ends prematurely, you must inform the local NHS England team immediately in writing so that the grant is not overpaid.

 Q. Do I have to pay all the pre-registration training grant to the trainee?